 Configuration automatic backup

-The firewall must be under maintenance in order to be eligible for this service.
+The firewall must be covered by a valid maintenance contract in order to be eligible for this service.

 This URL is defined by the resolution of the Cloud server or customized server selected below combined with the access path indicated hereafter.

 |Backup server||Selects a customized server.
 Ensure that the resolution of the selected server corresponds to the one expected.|

 |Backup filename||Enter the name assigned to the backup file.|

 |Communication protocol||Protocol used for sending backups, which may be HTTP or HTTPS.
 For HTTPS, a certificate needs to be entered so that the firewall may confirm the identity of the server.|

 |Server certificate||If HTTPS has been chosen, import then select the server certificate in this field, so that the firewall can authenticate it.
 The aim of this is for the firewall to confirm the identity of the server before sending it the backup.|